-Data is loaded into FIFO2 from the B0-B35 inputs on a LOW-to-HIGH transition of CLKB when $\overline{CSB}$ is LOW, $\overline{W}/RB$ is LOW, ENB is HIGH, MBB is LOW, and $\overline{FFB}/IRB$ is HIGH.
-Data is read from FIFO1 to the B0-B35 outputs by a LOW-to-HIGH transition of CLKB when $\overline{CSB}$ is LOW, $\overline{W}/RB$ is HIGH, ENB is HIGH, MBB is LOW, and $\overline{EFB}/ORB$ is HIGH (see
+Data is loaded into FIFO2 from the B0-B35 inputs on a LOW-to-HIGH transition of CLKB when \overline{CSB} is LOW, \overline{W} /RB is LOW, ENB is HIGH, MBB is LOW, and \overline{FFB} /IRB is HIGH.
+Data is read from FIFO1 to the B0-B35 outputs by a LOW-to-HIGH transition of CLKB when \overline{CSB} is LOW, \overline{W} /RB is HIGH, ENB is HIGH, MBB is LOW, and \overline{EFB} /ORB is HIGH (see Table 3).

-Table 3).
 FIFO reads and writes on Port B are independent of any concurrent Port A operation.

 The setup and hold time constraints to the port clocks for the port Chip Selects and Write/Read selects are only for enabling write and read operations and are not related to high-impedance control of the data outputs.
-If a port enable is LOW during a clock cycle, the port's Chip Select and Write/ Read select may change states during the setup and hold time window of the cycle.
+If a port enable is LOW during a clock cycle, the port's Chip Select and Write/Read select may change states during the setup and hold time window of the cycle.

-When operating the FIFO in FWFT Mode and the Output Ready flag is LOW, the next word written is automatically sent to the FIFO's output register by the LOW-to-HIGH transition of the port clock that sets the Output Ready flag HIGH.
-When the Output Ready flag is HIGH, data residing in the FIFO's memory array is clocked to the output register only when a read is selected using the port's Chip Select, Write/Read select, Enable, and Mailbox select.
+When operating the FIFO in FWFT mode and the Output Readyflag is LOW, the next word written is automatically sent to the FIFO's output register by the

+LOW-to-HIGH transition of the port clock that sets the Output Ready flag HIGH.
+When the Output Ready flag is HIGH, subsequent data is clocked to the output registers only when a read is selected using the port's Chip Select, Write/Read select, Enable, and Mailbox select.

-When operating the FIFO in IDT Standard Mode, regardless of whether the Empty Flag is LOW or HIGH, data residing in the FIFO's memory array is clocked to the output register only when a read is selected using the port's Chip Select, Write/Read select, Enable, and Mailbox select.
+When operating the FIFO in IDT Standard mode, the first word will cause the Empty Flag to change state on the second LOW-to-HIGH transition of the Read Clock.
+The data word will not be automatically sent to the output register.
+Instead, data residing in the FIFO's memory array is clocked to the output register only when a read is selected using the port's Chip Select, Write/Read select, Enable, and Mailbox select.
+Write and read timing diagrams for Port A can be found in Figure 7 and 14.
+Relevant Port B write and read cycle timing diagrams together with Bus-Matching and Endian select operations can be found in Figures 8 through 13.